EEnterUI

 • Hard-code colors when a token is available.

-• Lean on internal DOM structure that isn't documented as public.
+• Lean on internal DOM structure that is not documented.

-• Make Tailwind a hard requirement for your consumers.
+• Make Tailwind a hard requirement for consumers.

 #In Short

-EnterUI exists so teams can ship refined interfaces immediately, without a complicated styling setup, while keeping full control whenever a product needs a more custom look.
+EnterUI exists so teams can ship refined interfaces immediately while keeping full control when a product needs a custom theme, density, or composition pattern.